 Besides the Cosmic Aeroplane, Desolation Row and Phillips Gallery began at the 9th & 9th.
 Afterward, a cluster of Alternative Businesses coalesced around that same corner — Mother’s Earth Things, Skin Company, Daryl Barton’s Signs, Stone Balloon Waterbeds, The Connection, Stone Age Crafts, Nature’s Way, and Round Records.

-Later in the 80’s, 875 E. 9th South housed Chameleon Artware, a clothing emporium managed by Skin Company/Cosmic veteran Camille Chart.
-The corner of 9th & 9th continued to incubate creative businesses, like Salt City CDs, Cahoots, Millenium Dance Studio, Great Harvest Bakery, and the Coffee Garden, maintaining a popular identity serving Alternative Culture well into the 21st Century.
+Later in the Nineteen Eighties, 875 E. 9th South housed Chameleon Artware, a clothing emporium managed by Skin Company/Cosmic veteran Camille Chart.
+The corner of 9th & 9th continued to incubate creative businesses, like Salt City CDs, Cahoots, Millenium Dance Studio, Great Harvest Bakery, and the Coffee Garden, maintaining an Alternative Culture identity that continues in the 21st Century.
 This portion of 9th South was officially named Harvey Milk Boulevard in 2016.

 Curt Setzer and Dave Fagiolli opened Round Records in November 1971 …